The Process of Creating a Bronze Sculpture

 by the welding, and to rework the texture that was lost where the seams were made.

-in order to protect the look of the patina.
+in order to protect the patina.

 Large stainless steel bolts were welded to the underside of the base for mounting.